 From an evolutionary perspective, ketosis enabled us to survive periods of prolonged starvation.
 In starvation, the ketone beta-hydroxybutyric acid takes the place of glucose as the primary fuel for the brain, providing as much as 70% of the brain’s energy needs.
 In fact, beta-hydroxybutyric acid has been described as a “superfuel” because it more efficiently generates cellular energy than glucose or fatty acids.7,8

 Diabetic ketoacidosis occurs when there is a shortage of insulin in the body, leading to uncontrolled diabetes.
 Without sufficient insulin to shuttle glucose into muscle cells and other tissues to be used for energy, blood glucose builds up to very high levels.
-High blood sugar levels cause significant loss of fluids and electrolytes.
-Meanwhile, the liver begins to burn fatty acids as an alternative energy source, resulting in accumulation of extremely high levels of ketones in the blood.9 These ketone levels (> 20 mmol/L) can exceed normal fasting levels by greater than 200- to 300-fold!1 Since ketones are mildly acidic, this deluge of ketones causes the blood to become excessively acidic (metabolic acidosis), increasing the risk of coma and death if not timely treated.
+High blood sugar levels cause a significant loss of fluids and electrolytes.
+Meanwhile, the liver begins to burn fatty acids as an alternative energy source, resulting in the accumulation of extremely high levels of ketones in the blood.9 These ketone levels (> 20 mmol/L) can exceed normal fasting levels more than 200 to 300 times!1 Since ketones are mildly acidic, this deluge of ketones causes the blood to become excessively acidic (metabolic acidosis), increasing the risk of coma and death if not timely treated.

 So now we know why you might test for urine ketones, let’s dive into how to do it…